MicrosoftDocs/power-platform/power-platform/admin/policies-communications.md

 **Post-Incident Report**

-When there is a major service incident that impacts multiple customers, the Customer Engagement  team publishes a post-incident report (PIR) after 5 business days to the Microsoft 365 Service health dashboard.
+When there is a major service incident that impacts multiple customers, the Dynamics 365 apps  team publishes a post-incident report (PIR) after 5 business days to the Microsoft 365 Service health dashboard.
 This report summarizes the following details about the incident:

 - Summary
 - User Experience